 Diesel technicians are employed in maintenance and repair shops, dealerships, mass transit, vehicle sales and leasing companies, power generating plants, and more.
 Those that choose can also work as traveling technicians who diagnose and repair roadside and worksite breakdowns.

 The job of a diesel technician has one of the highest rates of injuries and illnesses of all occupations.
 These professionals must lift heavy parts, handle greasy tools, and often work in noisy workspaces.
 Safety and health precautions must be implemented within the workplace.

 How much do diesel technicians earn?

-According to the U.S. Bureau of Labor Statistics, diesel service technicians and mechanics earn a median salary of $45,170 per year.
-The top 10% were able to earn more than $67,550 per year in 2015.*
+According to the U.S. Bureau of Labor Statistics, diesel service technicians and mechanics earn a median salary of $47,350 per year.
+The lowest 10 percent earned less than $31,200, and the highest 10 percent earned more than $72,180.

 If you are looking for diesel mechanic classes near San Antonio, TX, contact us today.
 We can have you visit our campus and see firsthand how we prepare our students for this in-demand career field.

 High school diploma, GED, or equivalent required.